AhmedElabd96/systemjs/docs/hooks.md

 #### prepareImport() -> Promise

-This function is called before any `System.import` or dynamic import, returning a Promise that is resolved before continuing to perform the import.
+This function is called before any `PentaSystem.import` or dynamic import, returning a Promise that is resolved before continuing to perform the import.

-This is used in SystemJS core to ensure that import maps are loaded so that the `System.resolve` function remains synchronous.
+This is used in SystemJS core to ensure that import maps are loaded so that the `PentaSystem.resolve` function remains synchronous.

 #### instantiate(url, parentUrl) -> Promise

 This function downloads and executes the code for a module.
 The promise must resolve with a "register" array, as described in the `getRegister` documentation.

-The default system.js implementation is to append a script tag that downloads and executes the module's code, subsequently resolving the promise with the most recent register: `resolve(System.getRegister())`.
+The default system.js implementation is to append a script tag that downloads and executes the module's code, subsequently resolving the promise with the most recent register: `resolve(PentaSystem.getRegister())`.
 [Example](https://github.com/systemjs/systemjs/blob/master/src/features/script-load.js).

 #### getRegister(url) -> [deps: String[], declare: Function]

 > This hook is intended for custom module format integrations only.

-This function stores the last call to `System.register`, and is the companion hook for that function.
+This function stores the last call to `PentaSystem.register`, and is the companion hook for that function.

 It is important that this function is synchronous, as any event loop delay would result in uncertainty over which source evaluation resulted in this registration call.